ExObsSim/taurex-emcee/joss/paper.md

 Optimized sampling methods are a key component of any retrieval code.
 Nested samplers [@Feroz:2009; @Feroz:2019] are a powerful and robust sampling method, successfully applied to the retrieval of exoplanet atmospheric spectra [@Changeat:2020; @Barstow:2020; @Bocchieri:2023].
 TauREx 3.1 natively implements a suite of nested samplers, including the [MultiNest](https://github.com/JohannesBuchner/MultiNest) sampler, or makes them available as plugins, such as the [UltraNest](https://github.com/JohannesBuchner/UltraNest) sampler.
 The primary target of nested samplers is the efficient calculation of the Bayesian `evidence`, whilst the inference of the `posterior` is a by-product.
 This is regarded as a key advantage of nested samplers, as the `evidence` can be readily used for model selection.
 However, the `evidence` is not always required, and the interpretation of the `posterior` from nested samplers necessitates some care.
 Additionally, algorithmic assumptions of nested samplers may require to tailor the priors to explore the parameter space thoroughly.

 Where the inference of the Bayesian `posterior` is the primary target, a well-established alternative to nested samplers are a family of Markov chain Monte Carlo methods known as affine-invariant ensemble samplers [@Goodman:2010].
 The implementation in [emcee](https://emcee.readthedocs.io/en/stable/) [@Foreman-Mackey:2013] is a popular choice in the astronomy community, as it takes care of the heavy lifting of the sampling process, is well documented, and is straightforward to utilize.
 To date, the `emcee` sampler is not natively implemented in the TauREx 3.1 retrieval framework, nor elsewhere in other retrieval codes, to the knowledge of the authors.
 To fill this gap, we developed the `taurex-emcee` plugin, which interfaces the `emcee` sampler to TauREx.
+Key advantages of `taurex-emcee` are that it affords a more straightforward interpretation of the `posterior` and is more robust to the choice of priors.
+However, the current implementation is not intended to explore multimodal `posteriors`, for which nested samplers will inevitably be more efficient.
+Moreover, we caveat that it may require substantial computational time to sample high-dimensional parameter spaces with `emcee`, which can be mitigated by coupling `taurex-emcee` with TauREx's GPU-accelerated forward models [@Al-Refaie:2020].

 # Acknowledgements